amnn/interview-talk/Problems.md

-# Lilypad Lunacy

-Eleven lily pads are numbered from 0 to 10.
-A frog starts on pad 0 and wants to get to pad 10.
-At each jump, the frog can move forward by one or two pads, so there are many ways it can get to pad 10.
-For example, it can make 10 jumps of one pad, 1111111111, or five jumps of two pads, 22222, or go 221212 or 221122, and so on.
-We'll call each of these ways different, even if the frog takes the same jumps in a different order.

-How many different ways are there of getting from 0 to 10?

-* * *

 # Scribble

 The game of Scribble is played with an inexhaustible supply of tiles, and consists of forming ‘words’ according to certain rules.
 Since each tile bears one of the letters *P*, *Q*, or *R*, these are not words that will be found in any ordinary dictionary.
 The game begins with the word “PQ” on the board; each move consists of applying one of the following rules: